-For instance, mental health apps that have to be used daily as part of the treatment, as a way to monitor their own emotions or behaviors, could potentially lead to a better understanding of how certain triggers (life events, for instance), affect people on a psychological level.
+For instance, evidence-based mental health apps that have to be used daily as part of the treatment, as a way to monitor their own emotions or behaviors, could potentially lead to a better understanding of how certain triggers (life events, for instance), affect people on a psychological level.

 This recognition is essential to therapy and sometimes can be hard to establish just through traditional therapeutic methods.

 Based on the previous principle, it’s safe to assume that blended care can overall improve the quality of treatment.
 When the process of healing is conducted even outside of the therapist’s office, it can have faster, and better positive results with regard to efficacy.